Why Choose Us?

 - Majors & Minors

-- Programs and Course of Study opportunities Newark and in Southern Delaware (see CAS page for SEED details)
+- Course of Study opportunities Newark and in Southern Delaware (see CAS page for SEED details)

 - Student groups – get involved with student council or other leadership or professional opportunities